 Long-term Care Quality

-We also awarded this nursing home a grade of A- for our long-term care grade.
-When nursing homes receive this kind of score in this category it is usually a good sign for patient care and suggests that the nursing home is well-staffed with nurses and aids.
-In addition to looking at the quantity of care provided by aids and other staff, we looked at the percentage of residents vaccinated against pneumonia.
-This facility vaccinated 100 percent of its patients, which is very impressive.
-Pneumonia sadly is often a deadly illness for nursing home patients so we prefer when a facility does not roll the dice on this issue.
-Clearly, this facility is doing something right in this area as it was able to keep its residents out of the hospital.
-In fact, it had only 0 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.
+We also awarded this facility a score of A- for our long-term care grade.
+Nursing homes that excel in this category tend to be well-staffed and offer extensive hands on care to residents.
+After considering the quantity of care provided by aids and other staff, we then looked at the nursing home's vaccination data.
+This facility vaccinated 98.445595 percent of its residents against pneumonia.
+Vaccines are vital to keeping residents healthy.
+Clearly, this nursing home is doing something right in this area as it was able to keep its residents out of the hospital.
+It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Cameron Nursing and Rehabilitation Center?